sophie-thomson/ecopositive-bristol-react-ui/README.md

   - Consistent icons and colours were used throughout the application to represent certain elements:
    - Endorsements were represented throughout by the [Fontawesome 'award' icon](https://fontawesome.com/icons/award?f=classic&s=solid)
    - The Comments count was depicted using the [Fontawesome 'comments' icon](https://fontawesome.com/icons/comments?f=classic&s=regular)
-   - All other icons used in the navbar, Add company component and dropdown menu were also imported from the free fontawesome library.
+   - All other icons used in the NavBar, AddCompany and DotsDropdown menu components were also imported from the free fontawesome library.

 ## Features

-### Site Wide & Reusable React Components
+### Reusable React Components
 <hr>

 This project leverages a modular approach by creating and reusing various React components to build the application's front-end efficiently.
-Below is a list of reusable components, along with descriptions and their usage within the application.
+Below is a list of reusable components and sit wide features, along with descriptions and their usage within the application.

 ***Favicon (site wide)***